Nov. 29, 2016

 “Needing criminal record expunged?
 Register at www.faninc.org.”

 The video of the Council’s presentation below begins as Maria Macon is about to let other council members introduce themselves.
 During the presentation, two videos were shown: one of a Charlotte City Council meeting at which Macon and others spoke on the council’s work; and a TV report broadcast by Univision in Charlotte on the council’s work with expungement, an N.C. process through which minor offenses can be removed from a person’s criminal record, thus removing a barrier to employment.
-Both of the videos are show in the wall during the councii’s presentation.
+Both of the videos are shown in the wall during the councii’s presentation.

 The Q&A and continued commentary from council members followed the videos, at minute 34:00.